MattSidor/mattsidor.org-sveltekit-netlifycms/src/routes/contact.md

 ---
 label: Contact
 title: Contact Us
+nav_label: contact_us
 ---

-This is where the contact form will go
+This is where the contact form will go!!
+Wow.